Liouville comparison theory for blowup of Euler-Arnold equations: Introduction

 Note that this is \emph{not} the same as the usual Laplacian on functions; in particular it is not the case that $\omega = (\aconst-\Delta)^k u$ as functions, which is why we must be careful in this notation.
 For simplicity we will simply denote the family of radial equations \eqref{mainomega} as either the radial $\dot{H}^k$ family if $\aconst=0$ or the radial $H^k$ family if $\aconst=1$, regardless of dimension $n$.

-Our main blowup results for this family of equations---thus also for the EPDiff equations~\eqref{eq:EPDiff} ---are summarized in the following theorem: \begin{theorem*}[Theorems~\ref{exactsolnH1thm}, \ref{thm:H2dotblowup}, \ref{thm:H1blowup} and \ref{thm:H2blowup}] Let $n\geq 3$ and suppose that the initial momentum $\omega_0$ satisfies $\omega_0(r)\le 0$ for all $r\ge 0$.
+Our main breakdown results for this family of equations---thus also for the EPDiff equations~\eqref{eq:EPDiff} ---are summarized in the following theorem: \begin{theorem*}[Theorems~\ref{exactsolnH1thm}, \ref{thm:H2dotbreakdown}, \ref{thm:H1breakdown} and \ref{thm:H2breakdown}] Let $n\geq 3$ and suppose that the initial momentum $\omega_0$ satisfies $\omega_0(r)\le 0$ for all $r\ge 0$.
 Then the solution of the radial EPDiff equation~\eqref{mainomega} with inertia operator $(\sigma-\Delta)^k$, $k\in\{1,2\}$ and $\sigma\in\{0,1\}$ breaks down in finite time.
-If $k=1$ the result continues to hold for $n\leq 2$. \end{theorem*} To be more specific, the case $k=1$ and $\sigma=0$ is shown in Theorem~\ref{exactsolnH1thm}, the case $k=2$ and $\sigma=0$ in Theorem~\ref{thm:H2dotblowup}, the case $k=1$ and $\sigma=1$ in Theorem~\ref{thm:H1blowup}, and the case $k=2$ and $\sigma=1$ in Theorem~\ref{thm:H2blowup}.
-The proof of Theorem \ref{exactsolnH1thm} is essentially a computation, while the proofs of Theorems \ref{thm:H2dotblowup}, \ref{thm:H1blowup} and \ref{thm:H2blowup} will follow from the more general blowup criterion for Euler-Arnold type equations, which is based on a comparison theorem with a Liouville-type equation given below in Theorem \ref{Qtheorem}.
-This is a novel approach to global existence and we expect it to be applicable in a variety of contexts.
+If $k=1$ the result continues to hold for $n\leq 2$. \end{theorem*} To be more specific, the case $k=1$ and $\sigma=0$ is shown in Theorem~\ref{exactsolnH1thm}, the case $k=2$ and $\sigma=0$ in Theorem~\ref{thm:H2dotbreakdown}, the case $k=1$ and $\sigma=1$ in Theorem~\ref{thm:H1breakdown}, and the case $k=2$ and $\sigma=1$ in Theorem~\ref{thm:H2breakdown}.
+The proof of Theorem \ref{exactsolnH1thm} is essentially a computation, while the proofs of Theorems \ref{thm:H2dotbreakdown}, \ref{thm:H1breakdown} and \ref{thm:H2breakdown} will follow from the more general breakdown result for Euler-Arnold type equations, which is based on a comparison theorem with a Liouville-type equation given below in Theorem \ref{Qtheorem}.
 Next we will explain the main ideas of it in more detail.